BYU-PCCL/mindreader/README.md

   make_erp(erp_class, args)

       Description:
-      - This returns the class/model that represents the elementary random primitive where you can sample from and score a value using the pdf (probability density function)
+      - this returns the class/model that represents the elementary random primitive where you can sample from and score a value using the pdf (probability density function)

   do_erp(erp_class, args)